zhang740/AngularParts/README.md

 A Open Source Angular component library.

 # Introduction
-Easy to use angular component library.Now only Table and Modal.
+Easy to use angular component library.Only Table and Modal now.

 # License
 MIT